amirlb/dozenal/README.md

 This clock demonstrates how time-keeping would be if we used the original base, and have 5 dozen seconds per minute and 5 dozen minutes per hour.

+The first digits are the usal 0-9, and we add X to represent ten and Ԑ to represent eleven.

 Another advantage of this system is that the AM/PM distinction is denoted by the higher digit of the hours.
 Which means, e.g. that "13 o'clock" is always 3 past noon, and you don't have to subtract in your head to convert.